 If your application for disability benefits is denied (whether for medical or non-medical reasons) you can appeal that decision.
 To file an appeal of a disability denial, an applicant must submit an appeal request form within 60 days of the denial.
 There are 4 potential levels of appeal from a denial of disability benefits:

-- SSA Appeals Council: if an applicant disagrees with the ruling of the ALJ they can request another review of that decision by the Social Security Appeals Council.
+- SSA Appeals Council: An applicant can appeal a ALJ ruling by requesting another review of that decision by the Social Security Appeals Council.
 The Appeals Council can deny the appeal request if it believes that the ALJ may the correct decision.
 If the Appeals Council elects to review a case, it can issue its own decision or remand the case back to the ALJ.

 - Federal Court Appeal: if an applicant has exhausted all levels of administrative appeals at the SSA, they can bring an action in federal district court and ask for judicial review of the benefit denial.